andrew/ultimate-awesome/README.md

 - [awesome-open-company](https://github.com/opencompany/awesome-open-company) - A community-curated list of awesome open companies.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
-- [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.